rtanglao/rt-kitsune-api/FF64/Firefox64-taxonomy.md

 # Experimental Taxonomy for SUMO Firefox Destop User Support Questions

-(should capare with capstone taxonomy and sensor tower taxonomy for iOS and mobile)
+(should compare with capstone taxonomy and sensor tower taxonomy for iOS and mobile and formalize into kitsune so you can be prompted and not have to remember; even better auto tagging; informal folksonomy aka the current tagging system should remain though!)
 ## Troubleshooting

 * troubleshootingdetailsmissing